gorrog/isitup/scope.markdown

 * If time: The ability for an administrator to approve or reject the URL submission.

 ### Services to be Used
-* Each website added to the list will be contacted periodically at its public URL using ping.
+* Each website added to the list will be contacted periodically at its public URL using http.
 * Twitter's API will be used to post status updates.

 ### Technical Details